Skip to content

 The Area

 Hawley Mews is a quiet residential pocket of Camden Town, brilliantly served by shops, restaurants, and public transport.
 The area is renowned for its thriving music scene and nightlife.
 The Hawley Arms, a beloved live music venue and pub, is just around the corner.
 A local branch of Blank Street Coffee is also nearby.
-The fantastic street food vendors and independent shops of Camden Market are on the doorstep, offering a wide selection of dining options and artisanal goods.
-The iconic, recently restored Grade II-listed music venue KOKO is 15-minute walk away and includes two stages, a late-night pizzeria and House of Koko, a new four-storey members club with a roof-top bar.
+The fantastic street food vendors and independent shops of Camden Market are on the doorstep, offering a wide selection of dining options and artisanal goods, while the newly Grade II-listed music venue KOKO is a 15-minute walk from the house.

 Access to the Regent’s Canal’s tow path is near the house, leading to nearby King’s Cross, with outposts of Caravan, Waitrose, Dishoom, and audiophile bar Spiritland.
 The Thomas Heatherwick-designed Coal Drops Yard brings Margaret Howell, Tom Dixon and Aesop stores to the canal, along with a fine selection of bars, restaurants and cafes.
 An Everyman Cinema caters for cinephiles.

-The green expanse of Regent’s Park is a leisurely stroll from the house.
-Originally designed by John Nash and James and Decimus Burton, the park has an ornamental lakes and various ornamental structures plus newer additions like The Hub, a venue to support sporting activities, and an outdoor theatre.
+The green expanse of Regent’s Park is a short stroll from the house.
+Originally designed by John Nash and James and Decimus Burton, the park has an ornamental lake and various ornamental structures, plus newer additions like The Hub, a venue to support sporting activities, and an outdoor theatre.

 Hawley Mews, London NW1